QUESTIONS ARE DIVIDED INTO CATEGORIES FOR CITIZENS, NEW PROCESS SERVERS AND RENEWALS

-Contact the Clerk of the Court at the George Edgecomb Courthouse, Room 530 or click here for a list of Certified Civil Process Servers approved by the Chief Judge of the 13th Judicial Circuit of Florida.
+Contact the Clerk of the Court at the George Edgecomb Courthouse, Room 530 or click on Community Partners for a list of Certified Civil Process Servers approved by the Chief Judge of the 13th Judicial Circuit of Florida.

 Does the Sheriff also serve legal papers?

 Yes.
 Hillsborough County Sheriff’s Office also has a Civil Process Bureau which serves legal papers at a cost.
 This program is not intended to compete with the Sheriff’s program, but rather assist with serving legal papers in the high number of civil cases filed in Hillsborough County.